Shilluk Kingdom: Golden Age

 The Shilluk Kingdom reached its peak in the 18th century, as the Sultanate of Sennar declined in power.
 The Shilluk kings took the disappearance of Sennar from the political scene as an opportunity to strengthen their position on the northern frontier.
 The caravans were under the influence of the Shilluk kings, and were enriched by the shuttle service made available by the Shilluk to merchants wishing to cross the White Nile to Asalaya when travelling between Sennar and El Obeid.
-The Shilluk Kingdom expanded its territory up to the area where Khartoum was later built, and defeated numerous attempted invasions by the northern peoples.
+The Shilluk Kingdom expanded its territory up to the confluence of the Blue and White Nile, where Khartoum was later built, and defeated numerous attempted invasions by the northern peoples.

 Decline and restoration

 In 1786, the Funj Sultanate of Sennar began a period of decline.
 Sultan Adlan II was troubled by his war with the Hameg tribe established south of the town of Er Roseires, following 30 years of anarchy and looting by Sheikh Nasser Hameg.
 In 1820 the Viceroy of Egypt, Muhammad Ali, began his southern campaign to conquer the Sudan.
 That year, the Turkish-Egyptian troops of Ismail Pasha also put a final end to the Sultanate of Funj.
-Confrontation between the Ottomans and Shilluk become inevitable.
+Confrontation between the Ottomans and Shilluk became inevitable.